opengeoedu/learn.opengeoedu.de/pages/06.Biomassepotenzial/01.vorlesung/01.hintergrund/02.beitrag/docs.en.md

 menu: 'Contribution Bioenergy'
 ---

 As it can be seen from the following figure, the share of renewable energies in 2017 was 13.1% of the national *primary energy consumption*.
-Among renewable energies, biomass is the most important energy source - biomass contributed to more than 60% of renewable energy production in 2017.
+In 2018 the share increrased slightly to 13.8%.
+Among renewable energies, biomass is the most important energy source - biomass contributed to about 60% of renewable energy production in 2017 and 2018.

 ![](Script_DBFZ_Primaerenergieverbrauch_2017_en.png?lightbox=800&resize=500&classes=caption "Primary energy consumption in Germany in 2017, based on energy carriers.
 Adapted from: Arbeitsgemeinschaft Energiebilanzen, Arbeitsgruppe Erneuerbare Energien-Statistik, 2018")